-Dive into the fun, quick-thinking world of short-form improv.
-Students will learn to execute and perform classic theater games and forms like those seen on the television show Whose Line Is It Anyway, culminating in a graduation show.
+Dive into the fun, quick-thinking world of short-form improv with this weekly two-hour workshop.
+Students will learn to execute and perform classic theater games and forms like those seen on the television show Whose Line Is It Anyway.
 No experience necessary.

 For more than 14 years, Keith Gomez has been improvising as part of numerous teams, including Random Acts, Monstrosssity, and Two Fat Ladies.
 He also coached for the Long Form Harold League and is currently directing the hit troupe “Left For Dead.”

 Buy your multiclass discout pass here: https://www.focustheater.us/register/short-form